 The Bank of America® Cash Rewards credit card is another choose your own adventure card.
 Each month, you can select one of these 3 percent cash back options: gas, online shopping, dining, travel, drugstores or home improvement and furnishings.
 Cardholders also get 2 percent cash back at grocery stores and wholesale clubs (the 3 percent and 2 percent categories are capped at a combined $2,500 in spending each quarter, and the earn rate reverts to 1 percent after that).
 This card really shines if you earn the 25, 50 or 75 percent rewards bonus by keeping at least $20,000, $50,000 or $100,000, respectively, in savings or investments with Bank of America.

 Determine where your family spends the most money and decide how much work you want to put into your credit card rewards strategy.
 By choosing the best cards for you, you can earn hundreds — maybe even thousands — of dollars each year in cash back or travel rewards.

-The information about the Chase Sapphire Reserve card, the Citi Premier Card, the Wells Fargo Propel American Express Card and the Amazon Prime Rewards Visa Signature Card has been collected independently by Bankrate.com.
+The information about the Citi Premier Card, the Wells Fargo Propel American Express Card and the Amazon Prime Rewards Visa Signature Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 Ted Rossman is the industry analyst and columnist at Bankrate.com and CreditCards.com.
 He has been interviewed by hundreds of media outlets, including the Wall Street Journal, Forbes, NBC Nightly News, CBS News, CNBC and Fox Business.
 Ted also writes the Wealth and Wants column for CreditCards.com, which focuses on cash back cards.
 He previously spent seven years as a member of the award-winning communications department at CreditCards.com and its sister sites, The Points Guy and Bankrate.com.